 In 2022 this project continues to evaluate and deliver the most comprehensive survey of the regions Rainforest Sites of Significance in over 20 years!

 This project complements and adds to the scope of existing recovery works being undertaken by the Victorian government.
 Delivering targeted protection for fire-affected native species from the threats posed by invasive weeds and browsing by introduced deer.
-This investment is in turn positioning the sites well for long-term inclusion in future government fire-recovery programmes, assisting the natural recovery of these rainforests to the greatest extent possible.
+This investment is in turn positioning the sites well for long-term inclusion in future government fire-recovery programmes, helping the natural recovery of these rainforests to the greatest extent possible.

 Rainforests are naturally fire-sensitive ecosystems.
 They make a disproportionate contribution to biodiversity conservation relative to their size in the landscape, containing 14% of all threatened species in Victoria yet only covering 1.4% of its land area.
 This makes rainforest a strategic target for conservation investment and works.